 Charlotte Gerson, the daughter of the late Max Gerson, continued on with his work of healing cancer and other chronic illnesses.
 She founded the Gerson Institute and authored several books relating to healing from illnesses using the Gerson Therapy including, The Gerson Therapy: The Proven Nutritional Program for Cancer and Other Illnesses.
 For over 40 years, she lectured worldwide in the United States, Canada, Mexico, Europe and Australia on the cancer therapy that her father started so many decades ago.
 Charlotte has been featured in several documentaries to preserve the work of her father and recently celebrated her 91st birthday.

 The therapy advocates the drinking of 13 servings of organic, raw juices daily, combined with a low-fat, low-sodium, vegetarian diet, specialized supplements, and digestive enzymes.
-The therapy also includes some detoxing therapies which included the use of coffee enemas, 5 per day, which detoxify the liver, along with castor oil that is taken internally, and as an enema every other day at the beginning of the therapy.
-Castor oil enemas are only used by those patients who have not had chemotherapy, and are used to remove accumulated sludge from the intestine.
-Both are an important part of healing with Gerson therapy.
+The therapy also includes some detoxing therapies which included the use of coffee enemas (5 per day at the onset of therapy, with lessening as healing progresses), which are used to detoxify the liver, with the addition of castor oil enemas every other day at the beginning of the therapy.
+Castor oil enemas are only used by patients who have not had chemotherapy, and they are used specifically to remove any accumulated sludge from the intestines.
+Both are said to be an important part of healing with Gerson therapy.

-The therapy usually begins by the patient and a companion going to the Gerson Clinic for a two or three week stay to learn all aspects of using the therapy, and then patients are sent home to incorporate the dietary and detoxification teachings on their own.
-Healing from a condition such as a stage four cancer takes about 2 years for the body to eliminate tumors, fully detoxify, and then rebuild the tissues.
+The therapy usually begins by the patient and a companion going to the Gerson Clinic for a two or three week stay to learn all aspects of using the therapy, then patients are sent home to incorporate the dietary and detoxification teachings on their own.
+According to Dr Gerson, it will take about 2 years for the body to eliminate tumors, fully detoxify, and then rebuild the tissues when healing from a serious cancer.
+Stopping your healing diet prematurely would be detrimental, as would returning to your old diet and lifestyle habits after healing from cancer.

 Gerson is an effective treatment for many cancers and other health issues, but it is not a recommended treatments for patients with brain cancers and the clinic will recommend that you be seen elsewhere.
-My own suggestions are to look at testimonials on this page for brain cancer and also look at the work of Dr Stanislaw Burzynski.
+My own suggestions are to look at testimonials on this page for brain cancer, consider the ketogenic diet, and also look at the work of Dr Stanislaw Burzynski.

 A short clip on using the Gerson Therapy to treat a massive melanoma tumor